All shipped from JAPAN!日本からお届けします。

 Table of Contents

 If you’ve never heard of Kinoko no Yama and Takenoko no Sato, you’re not alone.
-These two bite-sized chocolate snacks have been staples in Japan for decades—and they’ve sparked a playful rivalry that continues to divide fans to this day.
+These two bite-sized chocolate snacks have been popular in Japan for decades—and they’ve inspired a friendly rivalry that still gets people talking today.

 On one side: Kinoko no Yama, shaped like a little mushroom.

-On the other: Takenoko no Sato, shaped like a baby bamboo shoot.
+On the other: Takenoko no Sato, shaped like a bamboo shoot.

 🍄 Kinoko no Yama – “Mountain of Mushrooms”